jeremiah-wa/FYP/README.md

 ## Content-based (CB)

 This cell contained the CB recommender object class.**It is necessary to run this cell to define the cb_recommender object.** This recommender object can be configured to perform all the CB approaches mentioned in Ch 8 of the report.

+Similarity between term vector is computed using the cosine similarity metric (note the vectors were normalized so cosine is given by the dot product of the vectors).

+In this dataset, it was found that similarity can be found for every vector pair so to reduce the time complexity of the algorithm, the number of neighbour profiles was fixed to 100.

 ## Recommendations